maduMelo/Abalone-Age-Prediction/README.md

 ## Results
 The Neural Network model demonstrated superior performance in predicting the age of abalones, with lower error rates and good explained variance in both training and test data.

-**P.S.:** For more details, refer to the complete report in the ProjetoSI.pdf file.
+**P.S.:** For more details, refer to the complete report in the relatorio.pdf file.